James Hughes is a Multi-Award Winning Writer Director

 Based on the success of this film, James was hired to write and direct a live theatre show in Tuscany to an audience of 4000.
 The show was simultaneously screened on Italian television.

 Soon after, he was hired to be a Speaker for the Screenwriting Expo in Los Angeles, where he taught a popular class on short filmmaking, working alongside such luminaries as William Goldman.

 While in Los Angeles, James was hired by an LA Talent Agency to be their Story Analyst for nearly a year.
 This led to James writing story reports on feature films that hit the screens in the subsequent years, many of whom had incorporated his story analysis in their released features.

-Earlier this year, James shot his short film, When the Rain Sets In, across 5 days in multiple locations.
+James has recently completed post-production on his short film, When the Rain Sets In.
 The script had previously won 4 consecutive script competitions, and the film also won a pitching contest at BAFTA.
-The film is currently being edited by Patrick J Don Vito (Green Book) in Los Angeles, and will be released across the film festival circuit next year.
+The film was edited by Patrick J. Don Vito, the Oscar Nominated Editor of Green Book.
+It will be released across the festival circuit from January 2021 onwards.